sourcegraph/about/blogposts/announcing-sourcegraph-3.5.md

 ## Restrict search to repositories with or without a file

 Sometimes, you want to search repositories based on the existence or absence of a file.
-This is now possible with the new `repohasfile` filter which comes in two forms, `repohasfile` and `-repohasfile`.
+This is now possible with the new `repohasfile` [search filter](https://docs.sourcegraph.com/user/search/queries) which comes in two forms, `repohasfile` and `-repohasfile`.

 An example using `repohasfile`, is finding applications with a Dockerfile, written in Go, that use Travis CI: